elmerdotdev/a-0523-reactjs-final-project/README.md

 - The website should have CRUD functionality (Create, Retrieve, Update, Delete)
 - The website should have at least **two** models for the schema.
 For example, for E-commerce website, you should have a model for *Product* and *User*
 - User is able to upload images to the site.
 Instead of storing the image as a `Blob` type, please use **Cloudinary API** or any other image hosting website to store the actual image files and just add the image URLs as a `String` into your database.
 - Implement modals using Parallel + Intercepting Routes.
-For example, for E-commerce website, clicking on a product in the product list page will open a modal but visiting the actual URL will open *Product Details* page
+For example, for E-commerce website, clicking on a product in the product list page will open a modal but visiting the actual URL will open the *Product Details* page
 - Your website should have at least 5 routes

 ## Tools